 Finally, saunter through the beautiful Jardin du Luxembourg to the Fountain des Quatre-Parties-du-Monde on the southern end of the green space.

-After lunch, head underground into the subterranean Paris Catacombs, where the bones of more than 6 million people are stacked in a maze of tunnels.
-The eerie site ranks as one of the top things to see in Paris, so purchase Skip-the-Line tickets in advance.
+Now head into the Paris Catacombs, where the bones of more than 6 million people are stacked in a maze of tunnels.
+The eerie site ranks as one of the top things to see in Paris, so purchase tickets in advance.

-If going below the surface to see skeletons isn’t your style, soar to the top of the Montparnasse Tower (ticket required).
-The observation deck on the 56th floor features unsurpassed views of the Paris cityscape.
+If going to see subterranean skeletons isn’t your style, soar to the top of the Montparnasse Tower (ticket required).
+The observation deck on the 56th floor features unsurpassed views!

 Finish your sightseeing at the Rodin Museum (ticket required, free entry with Paris Pass) that hosts an exceptional collection, including The Thinker, The Gates of Hell and The Kiss.